eCommerce Conversion Rate Audit Checklist (And 24 Ideas For Improving Conversions)

 A report shows that improving eCommerce website navigation can increase conversion rates by 18.5%.

-Tips to consider while conducting eCommerce CRO audit on navigation structure:
+Tips to consider while conducting an eCommerce CRO audit on navigation structure:

 Limit the number of core categories to reduce cognitive load on shoppers